Search: 1099 results

 "I tell you truly that you would certainly not get out from there until you had paid back the last cent.

-And it was said, Whoever would put away his wife, let him give her a bill of divorcement.
+And it has been said, whosoever would put away his wife, let him give her a bill of divorce:

 and to him that would go to law with thee and take thy body coat, leave him thy cloak also.